Morphea (mor-FEE-uh) is a rare condition that causes painless, discolored patches on your skin.

-Morphea usually subsides on its own over time, though recurrences are common.
+Morphea usually improves on its own over time, though recurrences are common.
 In the meantime, medications and therapies are available to help treat the skin discoloration and other effects.

-Reddish or purplish oval patches of skin, often on the abdomen, chest or back
+Reddish or purplish oval patches of skin, often on the belly, chest or back

 Patches that gradually develop a lighter or whitish center

-A gradual change in the affected skin, which becomes hard, thickened, dry and shiny
+A gradual change in the affected skin, which becomes firm, thickened, dry and shiny

 When to see a doctor

-If you notice reddish patches of hardening or thickening skin, see your doctor.
+See your doctor if you notice reddish patches of hardening or thickening skin.
 Early diagnosis and treatment may help slow the development of new patches and allow your doctor to identify and treat complications before they worsen.

 Certain factors may affect your risk of developing morphea, including:

 Being white and female.
 Morphea is most common in white females.

 Age.
 The condition can affect people at any age.
 It usually appears between the ages of 2 and 14 or in the mid-40s.